-This is a frustrated article originating from all sorts of bad experiences when desperately trying to backup valuable data I have kept on and wanted to transfer between my many Android phone.
-“Valuable data” as mentioned in this article ranges from text messages and photos to high-scores in games; and logins, settings, and data in apps.
+This is a frustrating article originating from all sorts of bad experiences when desperately trying to back up valuable data I’ve kept on and wanted to transfer between my many Android phones.
+“Valuable data” as mentioned in this article ranges from text messages and photos to high-scores in games, and logins, settings, and data in apps.

 This article refers to the state of backups on Android 4.4.4 “KitKat”.
 An update for Android 5 “Lollipop” will be available at a later date.

-The de facto option for advanced users is the built-in adb backup system part of the development stack.
+The de-facto option for advanced users is the built-in adb backup system part of the development stack.
 This requires the device to be set in developer mode and wired up to a computer.
 It is also flagged as untested and unsupported.
-My testing also shows that it frequently fails to backup (hangs midway through), fails to restore apps and app data for many apps (likely the app’s fault), and does not support paid apps nor their data.
+My testing also shows that it frequently fails to back up (hangs midway through), fails to restore apps and app data for many apps (likely the app’s fault), and doesn’t support paid apps nor their data.

 Shuffling along to the App Store, there are a few backup solutions available.
-Most of the apps claiming to be backup apps—and as this is the Google Play App Store—are of course junkware that does not actually provide any kind of backup functionality.
+Most of the apps claiming to be backup apps—and as this is the Google Play App Store—are, of course, junkware that doesn’t provide any kind of backup functionality.

-These alternatives will work on any devices with a recent version of Android.
+These alternatives will work on any device with a recent version of Android.
 An explanation of “rooted” follows in that section.

 … is a joke.
 The built-in solution is available through settings for anyone who login to a Google Account.
 It only works with apps that specifically integrate with it.
 Very few do.
-The few that do does not even synchronize the majority of their data or settings.
-It cannot be trusted to keep all of your data, and app developers do not seem to care to support it.
+The few that do doesn’t even synchronize the majority of their data or settings.
+It cannot be trusted to keep all of your data, and app developers don’t seem to care to support it.

 This should not in any way be considered a backup service.
-The service should be named “send Google some data apps may volunteer” and with a footnote “oh, and when it is time to recover the data we may choose to not recover any of it”.
-Not being able to sync to a server under your own control is also a showstopper for enterprise and privacy minded users alike.
+The service should be named “send Google some data apps may volunteer” and with a footnote “oh, and when it’s time to recover the data we may choose to not recover any of it”.
+Not being able to sync to a server under your control is also a showstopper for enterprise and privacy-minded users alike.

-Users are not given any insight into what is backed up and what is not.
-They have to trust each app developer to make good choices on their behalves on what to backup and what not to.
+Users aren’t given any insight into what is backed up and what is not.
+They have to trust each app developer to make good choices on their behalves on what to back up and what not to.
 The choice they make seem more often than not to be “let us backup the unique installation key for statistical purposes, and nothing that benefits the user”.
-Only when its time to recover the data will the user learn whether they have lost data they cared about.
+Only when its time to recover the data will the user learn whether they’ve lost data they cared about.

 Do not bother with enabling this service.
 Disable it and save the bandwidth and battery-life expenditures for other endeavors.

 Helium is essentially a front-end for adb backup.
-You have to connect to a PC and install the adb drivers and a little utility program to get it working.
-Once setup, you unsurprisingly have the same problems and limitations og the adb backup system.
+You’ve to connect to a PC and install the adb drivers and a little utility program to get it working.
+Once setup, you unsurprisingly have the same problems and limitations of the adb backup system.
 Additionally, you can sync your broken and partial backup to another Android device on the same wireless network or to the servers of DropBox, Box.net, and Google Drive.
-Your own servers are not cool enough to receive the backed up data directly.
+Your own servers aren’t cool enough to receive the backed up data directly.

 Online Nandroid Backup (discontinued)

-Nandroid is a system that enables your to make a carbon-copy of the entire device.
+Nandroid is a system that enables you to make a carbon-copy of the entire device.
 Including absolutely all user-data and the system itself.
 Online Nandroid is an app that allows you to schedule and automate these backups.
 These backups are very large.
-You will need to have more than half the device’ storage space empty in order to create one.
+You will need to have more than half the device’s storage space empty to create one.

-Online Nandroid will store the file on your device in a folder you have specified.
+Online Nandroid will store the file on your device in a folder you’ve specified.
 This is a large file which makes it difficult in itself to manage.
-It can be combined with other apps that will automatically transfer the file off the device and onto a server.
+It can be combined with other apps that will automatically transfer the file of the device and onto a server.

 This is by far the most complete and comprehensive backup solution.
 It is what you get with iOS and what you would expect Android to have provided our of the box.
-This implementation, is impractical and the learning curve and required pre-knowledge is very high.
+This implementation is impractical and the learning curve and required pre-knowledge are very high.

 Everybody seems to love Titanium Backup.
-This love and trust is misplaced.
-When someone says a pieces of software looks like a Christmas tree, Titanium Backup is what they are referring to.
-The app looks sketchy and it is frankly very hard to love anything about it except its promises.
+This love and trust are misplaced.
+When someone says a piece of software looks like a Christmas tree, Titanium Backup is what they are referring to.
+The app looks sketchy and it’s frankly very hard to love anything about it except its promises.

 The first challenge is beating the many options into submission and setting up a configuration you believe will fulfill your backup needs.
-Successful and sane configuration will take a few attempts to get right.
+The successful and sane configuration will take a few attempts to get right.

-Titanium claims to backup paid apps (encrypted) and their data.
+Titanium claims to back up paid apps (encrypted) and their data.
 And it does indeed deliver on this promise.
-For the most part it can restore these app too!
-Larger paid apps are not restored nor are any user data belonging to any paid apps.
+For the most part, it can restore these apps too!
+Larger paid apps aren’t restored nor are any user data belonging to any paid apps.

-As there are no good options available, I cross my fingers and hope I don’t loose my phone.
+As there are no good options available, I cross my fingers and hope I don’t lose my phone.
 Or that the memory card(s) die.
 Or that it randomly explodes.